L-Figgins13/Genesis/README.md

 **Server**

-MERN uses express web framework.
+MERN GENESIS uses express web framework.
 Our app sits in server.js where we check for NODE_ENV.
 If NODE_ENV is development, we apply Webpack middlewares for bundling and Hot Module Replacement.